-See page 37 for an approved list of editors to contact for copyediting and formatting of student papers and the thesis.
-It is required that all theses be edited by an editor from this list.
+See page 26 for a recommended list of editors to contact for copyediting and formatting of student papers and the thesis.
+It is required that all theses be edited by a professional editor.
 Please inquire from each about rates and terms, as editors are independent contractors and not Pacifica Graduate Institute employees.

-APA Style Guidelines Checklist
+APA Style Guidelines Checklist/Thesis Editing Checklist